UBC-MDS/DSCI_522_Spotify_Track_Popularity_Predictor/doc/spotify-track-predictor-report.md

 <img src="../results/predict_vs_test.png" title="Figure 2.
 Comparison of actual vs. predicted values" alt="Figure 2.
 Comparison of actual vs. predicted values" width="100%" />

-In order to improve this model in the future where we can have excellent reliabilty on the model predictions, we will need the right combination of data.
+In order to improve this model in the future where we can have excellent reliability on the model predictions, we will need the right combination of data.
 The data used here are mostly Spotify and Billboard-based.
 In the future, we’ll look at aggregating data from other sources as well.
 Also, the ridge model deployed did not perform greatly, we’ll look into